cosmic-cat-yt/Cosmic-Cat/README.md

 ## Note
 Thank you for following the development of Cosmic Cat since March 20, 2022!<br/><br/>
 This repository will be deleted after Halloween.
+Please update to 0.6.59 if you wish to continue using Cosmic Cat until an internal YouTube update breaks the script.